 This light comes on when the washer fluid in the washer tank is at a low level.
 Add washer fluid as necessary.
 See "Window washer fluid" in the "8.
-Do-it-yourself" section.
+Maintenance and do-it-yourself" section.

 Seat belt warning light and chime